 - Tutorial: the online version of our built-in tutorial.

-- Website: our official website, this is probably the best link to send to friends and coworkers when telling them about Notable.
+- Website: our official website, this is probably the best link to send to friends and colleagues.